anastasiaclark/GEP662_Spring2018/syllabus.md

 After successfully completing this course, you are expected to be able to:

 * Understand fundamental programming concepts
 * Understand basics of working with data in Python
+* Understand the concept of reproducible analysis in Python
 * Use Python to import, create, manipulate and analyze spatial data in different formats
 * Use Python to extract valuable insight from spatial and tabular data
 * Visualize data and create (interactive) maps using Python